justeattakeaway/pie/packages/components/pie-cookie-banner/README.md

 ## Events

 The pie cookie banner does not directly establish cookies within the application or component.
-Instead, it offers events that application developers (consumers of the application) can subscribe to.
+Instead, it offers events that application developers (consumers of this component) can subscribe to.
 This, in turn, enables applications to manage the process of setting their own cookies.
 The table below provides a list of events you can listen to:

 | Event | Type | Description |
 |-------|------|-------------|